 Members of each of AAPA’s four delegations benefit from AAPA’s extensive education and training programs, its annual programs such as the Spring Conference and Convention, and from the Association’s research, communications and public awareness efforts on behalf of ports.
 In addition, AAPA’s U.S. members are represented in Washington, D.C., by Association lobbyists.

-AAPA Sustaining, Associate and Honorary members benefit from reduced rates at seminars and conferences, regular communication via AAPA newsletters and the Web site, and opportunities to network as members of AAPA technical committees, among other things.
+AAPA Industry Solution Providers, Supply Chain Partners and Honorary members benefit from reduced rates at seminars and conferences, regular communication via AAPA newsletters and the Web site, and opportunities to network as members of AAPA technical committees, among other things.

-Sustaining Member Benefits - AAPA's Sustaining membership includes over 200 private corporate entities, including engineering and consulting firms, port-related service and equipment companies, maritime and intermodal transportation interests, other associations, government agencies and individuals with interest in the port community.
+Industry Solution Provider Benefits - AAPA's Industry Solution Provider membership includes over 200 private companies that provide products, services or technologies to the seaport industry.
 Membership dues are determined by the Board of Directors.
-Current annual Sustaining member dues are US $1,735.00 for fiscal year 2018.
-Applications for Sustaining membership are subject to approval by the Board of Directors.
+Current annual Industry Solution Provider member dues are US $1,845.00, and cover membership for 12 months from the date of application.
+Applications for Industry Solution Provider membership are subject to approval by the Board of Directors.

 Canadian Delegation - There are currently 14 Canadian port members of AAPA.
 Primary benefits for Canadian member ports are AAPA's educational programs and opportunities for networking, which the seminars and Annual Convention afford.
 AAPA regularly conducts technical seminars in Canadian port cities each year.
 AAPA publications report news and information relating to Canadian ports.

 Caribbean Delegation - There are currently 8 Caribbean delegation members who benefit from the publications, education and networking opportunities provided for all ports.
 AAPA seminars held at Caribbean locations have addressed topics such as cruise terminals and security.
 The Association also occasionally holds other meetings at Caribbean locations.